 Dear pine tree, hello.
-We have not met before, although I've been passing by many many times over the years and recently even looked at you because your trunk is such an inviting bench, almost, to sit on.
-I hope I'm not too heavy for you when I'm sitting here, but I guess not, because I can't feel you reacting to my weight in any way and now the frozen ground provides support of course.
+We have not met before although I've been passing by many times over the years and recently even looked at you because your bent trunk is such an inviting bench almost, to sit on.
+I hope I'm not too heavy for you when I'm sitting here, but I guess not, because I can't feel you reacting to my way in any way.
+And now the frozen ground provides support, of course.
 I thought I would be coming to visit you a few times because I live nearby and try to instigate some sort of conversations with you.
-I've tried that before with a pine on Örö Island on the shore there, and I thought it would be interesting to meet somebody who is a neighbor, because we are neighbors really.
+I've tried that before with the pine on Örö Island, on the shore there, and I thought it would be interesting to meet somebody who is a neighbour because we are neighbours really.
 You're growing or living here in a small group of pines below the main hill in the park, so somewhat protected from the winds from the north and especially northwest.
-And you have a great view of the sea if you wish, I don't know if it has any meaning for you.
-Right now I'm sitting with the sea to my back or to my right shoulder and facing northeast actually, looking at a group of people trying to have a party outdoors.
+And you have a great view of the sea if you wish.
+I don't know if it has any meaning for you.
+Right now I'm sitting with the sea to my back or to my right shoulder, facing northeast actually, looking at a group of people trying to have a party outdoors.
 There's a lot of kids around using the icy slopes for sliding down.
-It's Saturday today and sunny and rather chilly so, so it's not, the snow is not wet, so it's a perfect weather for outdoor games.
-I'm not so fond off slippery slopes, on the contrary, I find icy paths really heavy to navigate.
+It's Saturday today and sunny and rather chilly so the snow is not wet so it's a perfect weather for outdoor games.
+I'm not so fond of slippery slopes.
+On the contrary, I find the icy paths really heavy to navigate.
 So I'm very happy to sit here with you, because you're so stable and well, comforting.
-I can't say you're warm right now, you're you're actually rather cold, too, but somehow reassuring.
-I wonder what made you bend so low, if there was some accident or if something was preventing you from growing straight up, like your family around.
-But of course this bent form where you follow the ground and then slowly rise towards the sky in a soft curve makes you easier to approach for a human being.
-You might wonder why I'm speaking English to you when we're here in Helsinki, or Helsingfors in Swedish, and the natural languages would be Finnish or Swedish.
-But I guess it doesn't matter for you what language I speak, because either you react to the sound of my voice -trees and many plants can hear quite a lot I hear - or, then you might be able to read my thoughts.
-That sounds a little bit weird to suggest but, but how can I know?
-So I like to think that although this might feel or look or sound like a somewhat one-sided conversation or even a monologue, I hope that I will become sensitive and sort of increase my capacity to understand what you're thinking or saying or expressing or wishing.
+I can't say you're warm right now, you're actually rather cold, too, but somehow reassuring.
+I wonder what made you bend so low, if there was some accident or if something was preventing you from growing straight up like your family around.
+Of course this bent form where you follow the ground and then slowly rise towards the sky in this soft curve makes you easier to approach for a human being.
+You might wonder why I'm speaking English to you when we're here in Helsinki or Helsingfors in Swedish and the natural languages would be Finnish or Swedish.
+I guess it doesn't matter for you what language I speak because I think you react to the sound of my voice.
+Trees and many plants can hear quite a lot, I hear.
+Or, then you might be able to read my thoughts.
+That sounds a little bit weird to suggest but how can I know?
+So I like to think that although this might feel or look or sound like a somewhat one-sided conversation or even a monologue I hope that I will become sensitive and sort of increase my capacity to understand what you're thinking or saying or expressing or wishing.
 But that might be for the next time.
-This was just my first attempt at adressing you and I'll be back again.
+This was just my first attempt at addressing you.
+I'll be back again.
 Thank you for this moment together.
 Take care.

 Hello pine, it is cold, windy.
 A few days ago, the sun was shining and the ice was melting.
 But yesterday all this snow came down.
 And now it's really cold.
 They've been cutting down the branches of your neighbor's, some sort of park maintenance work, I suppose.
 And some of your branches too, I hope it didn't hurt.
 But let's hope they know what they're doing, maybe you grow better then, or perhaps is just to avoid thickets or something like that.
 It's almost a month since I visited you last time.
 Although I've been visiting the pine on the other side of the hill, almost daily now.
 When I thought that I should come and talk with you, I didn't really know what to, what to tell you.
 Because I have only sad news, there is war in Europe.
 The second week of Russian invasion in Ukraine.
 There has been a lot of talk of what to do about it.
 Even discussions about if Finland and Sweden should become part of NATO, because Russia is so unpredictable, and so on.
 But that's something which hardly interests you, I guess.
 Another thing I thought about was… I am following some astrological pages.
 And I like to read the forecasts , or not really forecasts but the ideas of, of life cycles of time.
 And normally, the influences are rather brief, a few days or maybe a few months.
 But now I had an announcement that, a further cycle by Pluto, planet Pluto, is going to come into opposition, which means that I would be starting a development that would last about 250 years.
 So something that would continue long after I'm gone.
 Some sort of work related thing, which has to do with the society at large.
 That sounded rather scary, because I'm not involved in political work or social work or community work even.
 And then I started to think, could it somehow relate to something that I should write?
 Or is it something I should do together with you or your relatives?
 What could it be?
 Or is it rather something that I don't know that I'm a part of, but will be part of without being aware of it?
 And as a contrast I thought about my late mother saying that when you’re really stressed and everything goes wrong you should think, what does this mean after 100 years.
 But she thought that in terms of putting things into perspective, that things don't maybe feel so important then.
 But now, on the one hand with the war, but especially with the climate crisis and the extinction of species, what something means after 100 years is really important.
 And everything or anything we do, can have far reaching consequences.
 Well, I don't know what else to tell you.
 I'm too cold to sit here any longer, but I'm really happy to see you.
 And to see that you're doing fine.
 That's one good thing with the planetary cycles.
 Spring is coming.
 It will come.
 So let's hope for that.
 See you soon again.
 And take care.